shilaCode-Hub/Calculator/README.md

 A sleek, functional calculator application built entirely using front-end technologies: HTML, CSS, and JavaScript.

 ⚒️Technologies Used :

-This project is built using fundamental web development tools:
+This project is built using fundamental web development tools:--

 HTML5: For the basic structure and layout of the calculator interface.

 CSS3: Utilized for styling, implementing the modern dark theme, and creating the responsive grid layout.